nuviedo/DSys2022/README.md

 # Results
-Using L-M minimization, it was found that the equation fits best given the following parameters:
+Using L-M minimization, we found the following parameters:

 For overweight:
 r=0.10457, K=25105894.30522